I find it irritating when major department stores put these next-to-impossible-to-remove sale stickers on the bottom of shoes, once they go on sale.

 Use Goo Gone: If you like to buy shoes on sale, Goo Gone will be your best friend.
 It works.

-I peeled the sale sticker off as well as I could, put a few drops of Goo Gone on a paper towel and started rubbing the residue.
+I peeled the sale sticker off as well as I could, put a few drops of Goo Gone on a paper towel, and rubbed the residue.
 It dissolved within seconds.

 I put a few drops of mild dish soap on another clean paper towel to get the Goo Gone off and wiped it dry.
 The sole of my shoe was perfectly clean.